In this article, you can learn how to read microexpressions on people’s faces and boost your emotional intelligence.

 Examples of Microexpressions

-Do you wonder what a microexpression looks like on the face?
-Here is an excerpt from a video by Kasya and Patryk Wezowski (Center for Bodylanguage), which shows examples of microexpressions.
-You’ll get to watch the full video at the end of this guide.
-If you look closely, you can spot three microexpressions that occur in the face of a young child.
+Now you might wonder what microexpressions look like.
+Here is an excerpt from a video by Kasya and Patryk Wezowski (from the Center for Bodylanguage), which shows a few examples of microexpressions.
+You can watch the full video at the end of this guide.
+If you look closely, you can spot three microexpressions that occur on the face of a young child.

-Did you see them?
-These microexpressions were rather slow, usually they are even faster.
+These microexpressions were rather slow, usually, they are even faster.
 You may wonder what these little facial movements mean and if you can ever learn to recognize and interpret them.
 Yes, you can!
-In this article you will learn how to reliably detect them.
+In this article, you will learn how to reliably spot them.

 Benefits of reading microexpressions

-Being able to read microexpressions comes along with several advantages, it can help you to:
+Being able to read microexpressions on people’s faces comes along with many advantages, so it can help you to:

 How to read microexpressions